-A $500 deposit is due upon Booking.
+For regular dates, a $500 deposit is due upon booking.
 Final payments are due sixty (60) days prior to the departure date unless otherwise specified.
 Failure to make this final payment by the deadline will result in forfeiture of the trip and deposit.
 If booking a trip within 60 days of the departure date, full payment is due upon booking.

 Deposits are non-refundable, but transferable at the discretion of your guiding company as long as the cancellation is made more than sixty (60) days prior to the trip or is initiated by your guiding company.